 - Frequent coughing or choking while eating solid foods

-- Regurgitating food several hours after a meal
+- Regurgitation of food several hours after a meal

 - The sensation of having excessive mucus or phlegm in the throat

-The diagnosis of Zenker’s diverticulum is normally confirmed following a visual inspection of the affected area using an endoscope or an X-ray swallowing study.
+The diagnosis of Zenker’s diverticulum is normally confirmed following a visual inspection of the affected area using an endoscope or a swallowing study known as a modified barium swallow study or esophagram.

 Causes of Zenker’s Diverticulum